seank0h/Seung-ee-Kkaebi/README.md

 - Oculus application on the PC

-- Android Mobile Phone or Tablet
+- Android Mobile Phone or Tablet (Table is more stable in current version)

 - Unity (version 2020.3.19f1)